sample rate of the sound in Hz

 Play and record the test sound

 Now I have a file test.wav which has sounds ranging from 1kHz up to 21kHz.
 I played this file using Audacity on a Ubuntu laptop.
 The laptop speakers failed to play sounds above 15 kHz, so I tried my Philips SHB9850NC headphones.
 Some testing revealable that I was able to hear sounds up to 22,5 kHz.
 I’m not sure whether the headphones, my ears or both failed at higher frequencies ;-) So I placed the headphones over the Peersonic RPA2 as show in the photo.
-Then the Peersonic was set in
+Then the Peersonic was set in auto record mode with a threshold of -30dB and a maximum file length of 20 seconds.
+The volume on the laptop was set about half way.
+Then I played the test file several times.

 Comparison of the original test file and the recording